System Reserved Partition on a Wrong Drive – How to Move It?

 Method 1: move the System Reserved partition using Disk Management

-2. Find the disk where you want to have the System Reserved partition.
-Right click on the unallocated space on the disk and select New Simple Volume.
-If there is no unallocated space, you can get some by deleting an existing partition or shrinking it.
+2. To create a System Reserved partition on a specific disk, locate the disk where you want the partition to be.
+Right-click on the unallocated space on that disk and select the option to create a new simple volume.
+If there is no unallocated space, you can either delete an existing partition or shrink it to free up space for the new partition.

 Create New Partition